CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/build-profiles/README.md

 [DataSources](../main-app/src/main/resources/spec/datasources.yml).
 The Profile Schema will additionally have various computed and bucketed attributes.

-The built profiles will be saved at: `main-app/build/test-data/cortex-profiles/profiles/local/member-profile-delta`.
+The built profiles are saved at: `main-app/build/test-data/cortex-profiles/profiles/local/member-profile-delta`.

 ## Run Locally in a Docker Container With Spark-submit